Red-violet

-Red-violet refers to a rich color of high medium saturation about 3/4 of the way between red and magenta, closer to magenta than to red.
+Red-violet is a rich color of high medium saturation about 3/4 of the way between red and magenta, closer to magenta than to red.
 In American English, this color term is sometimes used in color theory as one of the purple colors—a non-spectral color between red and violet that is a deep version of a color on the line of purples on the CIE chromaticity diagram.

 In use by some artists red-violet is equivalent to purple.
 Since violet and purple vary so much in meaning when comparing speakers from different countries and languages, there is much confusion.

 The Munsell color system includes the hue term purple, and for some (especially US) speakers of English at the maximum chroma of 12, this refers to 'Red-Purple".
 This convention is for chromatic purposes, since Red-Purple lies between violet and printer's magenta (the color regarded as magenta before the invention of the web color magenta for computer displays).